-Hydrostatic pressure testing of metallic equipment such as pipes, vessels and valves is an important method for quality control of parts, after production and during use in order to demonstrate the strength and integrity of the systems [1].
+Hydrostatic pressure testing of metallic equipment such as pipes, vessels and valves is and long-term wet storage of pipelines, risers and subsea equipment an important method for quality control of parts, after production and during use in order to demonstrate the strength and integrity of the systems [1].
 This test is a key part of ensuring that they are fit for purpose depending on factors such as contact time, chemicals used, oxygen and bacteria.
 Water is the most common media to be used in this test, however, corrosion of the metal during and after testing is a concern because the water is typically left in pipelines from a couple of days to months.
 The challenge is that hydrostatic test water is corrosive, and disposal of the water is costly.
 Hydrostatic test water contains micro-organisms, oxygen and sediment that are known to accelerate corrosion progression.
 Also, because of the large volume of water used, treatment can be very expensive.
 In some cases, equipment that has gone through a hydrostatic test will also be stored for future use or shipped long distances.
 This storage may take place while water is still inside the equipment (wet storage) or even after draining [2-4].
 Therefore, a pipeline undergoing a hydrostatic test may become guite vulnerable to general corrosion, crevice and pitting corrosion, stress corrosion cracking, differential aeration corrosion or microbially induced corrosion [2].
 Corrosion caused by any one or combination of these mechanisms may reduce pipeline service life and in extreme cases make it unfit for purpose.

 With fresh water resource growing shortage, it is noteworthy to utilize seawater instead of fresh clean water as supplement water of recirculating cooling water system [2-3].
 Seawater as industrial circulating cooling water can relieve the contradiction between shortage of fresh water and rapid development of industries effectively [4].
-But seawater is an electrolyte solution with multiple salts, mainly 3.0%~5.0% sodium chloride, pH value about 8, and dissolving a certain oxygen [1].
-Due to its chemistry, seawater easily corrode pipeline and heat exchanger in the recirculating cooling water system.
+But seawater is an electrolyte solution with multiple salts, mainly 3.0%~5.0% sodium chloride, pH value about 8, and dissolving a certain amount of oxygen [1].
+Due to its chemistry, seawater easily corrode pipelines.
 So the key of seawater utilization is to solve piping and equipment corrosion problem in the seawater environment by modifying its chemistry with corrosion inhibitors addition.

-Corrosion and corrosion inhibition of steel have received enormous attention in recirculating cooling water system [5-7.]
-The common methods to control and prevent metal equipment corrosion have using resistant material, using cooling water anticorrosion coating, increasing pH value of the cooling water operation and adding corrosion inhibitor[6-9].
-Among these methods using resistant material can protect metal equipment effectively, but the previous expenses is too high.
+Corrosion and corrosion inhibition of steel have received enormous attention for the recirculating cooling water system [5-7.]
+The common methods to control and prevent metal equipment corrosion have using resistant material, using cooling water anticorrosion coating, increasing pH value of the cooling water operation and adding corrosion inhibitor [6-9].
+Among these methods using resistant material can protect metal equipment effectively, but the expenses is too high.
 The technology of anticorrosion coating method is complex and this method applies to local anticorrosion in the system.
-Increasing cooling water pH value makes mild steel deactivation easily.
-Adding corrosion inhibitor can protect the whole system and it is economical and practical.[7].
+Increasing water pH makes mild steel deactivated easily.
+Adding corrosion inhibitor can protect the system and it is economical and practical [7].
+After the completion of a hydrostatic test, the water must be discharged, often with environmental considerations due to toxicity or excessive chemical when inhibitors are added [8].

-The development of seawater corrosion inhibitor undergoes from inorganic to organic, from single to compound, from single inhibition type to mixed inhibition type and other electrochemistry method combination process [8].
+The development of seawater corrosion inhibitor undergoes from inorganic to organic, from single to compound, from single inhibition type to mixed inhibition type and other electrochemistry method combination processes [8].
 Many organic molecules exhibit high anticorrosion potential, but they pollute the environment during their synthesis and applications [7-9].
-The effect of single seawater corrosion inhibitor is unsatisfactory in general, so two types or several types compound coordinate use to improve inhibition efficiency.
+The effect of single seawater corrosion inhibitor is unsatisfactory in general, so two or several types compound coordinate use to improve inhibition efficiency.